wpsouthafrica/diversity-equity-and-inclusion/README.md

 **We value you.**

-The WordPress South Africa (WPSA) community exists to support WordPress users throughout Southern Africa.
+The WordPress South Africa (WPSA) community exists to support WordPress users throughout South Africa.
 We believe the best way to support each out are to ensure that we foster a diverse and inclusive community.

 WPSA welcomes people of any race, color, national or ethnic origin, sex, age, size, physical ability, neurodiversity, sexual orientation, gender identity or expression, or religion.